Aristocles/coopener/README.md

 # Easy Summary
 ### Problem
-Chickens roam around the yard during the day, they instinctually go to bed in the chicken coop at night.
+Chickens roam around the yard during the day, they instinctively go to bed in the chicken coop at night.
 After sunrise they come back out again.
 Rinse & repeat.
 The coop door needs to be closed every night to avoid possums from eating the chickens food and the foxes from eating the chickens.
 Some nights I forget to close the door, this is bad.
 Automating the opening/closing of the chicken coop door will solve the problem.

 ### Solution
 1. Device mounted inside chicken coop will connect to the internet and know what time to open and close the door.